Jobava/java8-snippets/README.md

 # java8-snippets
 Snippets of the new functional features of Java 8

-1. Streaming with arrays and index
+1.Streaming with arrays and index

 ```java
 import java.util.Scanner;